Tom Garrett (Virginia politician)

 Thomas Alexander Garrett Jr. (born March 27, 1972) is an American politician and attorney.
 He served one term in the United States House of Representatives for Virginia's 5th congressional district.
 A Republican, Garrett formerly represented the 22nd district in the Virginia Senate.
 In November 2022, Garrett announced he would run for the Virginia House of Delegates in 2023.
+In the 2023 Virginia House of Delegates election he was elected in the 56th district.

 Early life and education

 Thomas Garrett was born in Atlanta, Georgia, to Thomas Alexander Garrett Sr. and his wife, Lois.
 Garrett is a graduate of Louisa County High School and earned his undergraduate and law degrees from the University of Richmond.

 Career

 Garrett served for six years in the United States Army, where he was a Field Artillery officer.

 Commonwealth's attorney

 Garrett served as an Assistant Attorney General under Virginia Attorney General Bob McDonnell.
 In 2007, he was elected Commonwealth's Attorney for Louisa County.

 State Senate

 After the General Assembly redistricted the State Senate as required by the Virginia Constitution in 2011, Garrett decided to run for an open seat.
 The 22nd District was open due to the incumbent Republican Ralph K. Smith's home in Roanoke being drawn into another district.

 In the Republican primary, Garrett came in first in a five-person field with nearly 26% of the vote and a margin of fewer than 200 votes.
 During his time in office, he served on the General Laws and Technology, Courts of Justice, Education and Health, and Privileges and Elections committees.